Investing in preschool infrastructure

 • deliver or plan to deliver funded 3-year-old preschool

-• have a viable project
+• have a viable project; and

 • be able to cover all project costs above the grant funding you receive.
 This may include applying for funding under the state government's School and Preschool Loans Scheme.